Real-time Poverty Estimates

 “In this time of crisis, it is important for policymakers to respond as quickly as possible to address the needs of those hit hardest by the pandemic.
 Our results show that for low-income individuals and families, the government response to the pandemic more than offset the sharp decline in earnings early on in the pandemic.
 However, these gains appear to have faded as some of the benefits expire.
 It is important that we continue to track poverty in real time to determine what additional support is called for as this pandemic persists.”

 The start of the COVID-19 pandemic in the United States quickly resulted in an unprecedented decline in economic activity.
 Employment and earnings plummeted.
 At the same time, the federal government responded with Economic Impact Payments, small business loans, and an unprecedented expansion of unemployment insurance as part of the CARES Act.
 This and related stimulus legislation committed more than $3 trillion to countering the pandemic's effects.

 But whether this response has been adequate to offset the losses, and what net effect it may have on U.S income and poverty, remains unclear.
 Tracking the income changes of the American population in order to effectively target and calibrate the government's fiscal response requires timely information on income and poverty.
-Unfortunately, official estimates of income and poverty for 2020 will not be available until September 2021.
-These official statistics will be of little use to federal, state, and local policymakers who need to decide quickly how to allocate scarce resources to minimize COVID-19’s impact on vulnerable populations today.
+Unfortunately, official estimates of income and poverty for 2020 did not become available until September 14, 2021.
+Such drastically delayed official statistics are of little use to federal, state, and local policymakers who need to decide quickly how to allocate scarce resources to minimize COVID-19’s impact on vulnerable populations today.
 This crisis calls for timely and accurate information on the impact of the current pandemic (as well as future shocks) on the economic wellbeing of individuals and families.

 How have the COVID-19 pandemic and the government’s response to it impacted income and poverty in the U.S.?